Hello,

 2024

-Internal project where I developed containerized reinforcement learning template to be used as a foundation for simulation-based AI training.
-Template showed how to train neural network using double Q-learning for solving autonomous decision-making task.
-Template was later successfully applied in more complex setting.
+Development of reinforcement learning template to be used as a foundation for simulation-based AI training.
+Template laid foundation for training neural network using double Q-learning to solve autonomous decision-making tasks.

 In this project I worked for example with: PyTorch, CUDA, Python, Docker

-Internal project where I developed containerized reinforcement learning template to be used as a foundation for simulation-based AI training.
-Template showed how to train neural network using double Q-learning for solving autonomous decision-making task.
-Template was later successfully applied in more complex setting.
+Development of reinforcement learning template to be used as a foundation for simulation-based AI training.
+Template laid foundation for training neural network using double Q-learning to solve autonomous decision-making tasks.

 In this project I worked for example with: PyTorch, CUDA, Python, Docker